 In late 2021 Chocolate Films was commissioned to make a series of films introducing some of The V and A gallery’s incredible collection of colour photography which spans a period from its origins of photography in the 19th century all the way to the present day.

 This technique made photographs the most realistic that they had ever been.
 Then, in 1936, the 35mm Kodachrome was introduced, and effectively replaced Autochrome as the leading colour photography process.
-The vivid coloured images, ease of use and affordability meant that it was adopted widely.
+The vividly coloured images, ease of use and affordability meant that it was adopted widely.

-These four films were shot over two days by a two person crew from Chocolate Films: Daniel Onyia and Jenny Rygalska.
+These four films were shot over two days by two members of Chocolate Film’s wonderful crew: Daniel Onyia and Jenny Rygalska.
 Working closely with curator Catlin Langford and her colleagues, our team captured beautiful footage deep from the archives of the V and A, their cameras investigating the details of the images.

-Our films for The Krasna Krausz Photography Prize took us to South African and a high end print studio in France.
-We have produced films about the very first photographic processes for an exhibition at the Queens Gallery, and made films for photography exhibitions at galleries such as the Serpentine and The National Portrait Gallery.
+Our films for The Krasna Krausz Photography Prize took us to South Africa and a high-end print studio in France.
+We have produced films about the very first photographic processes for an exhibition at the Queen’s Gallery, and made films for photography exhibitions at galleries such as the Serpentine and The National Portrait Gallery.

 The Chocolate Films team, many of whom are keen photographers themselves, love working on these projects.
 If you’re looking to produce an art documentary or film for your gallery, get in contact today.